 20-22 Wenlock Road, LONDON, N1 7GU

-Banking transactions have become an essential part of our financial lives.
-Whether you’re sending money to a friend, paying a utility bill, or withdrawing cash from an ATM, each action is categorized under specific types of bank transactions.
+Banking transactions have become an essential part of everyday life in the UK.
+Whether you’re transferring money to a friend, paying a utility bill, or withdrawing cash from an ATM, each action falls under specific types of banking transactions.

 A banking transaction is any activity that involves the movement of money in or out of a bank account.
-These transactions can be physical, like cash deposits or cheques, or digital, like UPI transfers or mobile wallet payments.
-Essentially, every financial transaction that you carry out through a bank falls under this category.
+These can be physical, like cash deposits or cheques, or digital, like Faster Payments or mobile wallet payments.
+Every financial action through your bank falls under this category.

-Here’s a detailed look at the major types of transactions in banking, along with real-world examples and practical use cases:
+Here’s a detailed look at the most common types of transactions in UK banking, with real-life examples and use cases:

-One of the oldest and most basic types of transaction, cash transactions involve physical money and are done directly at the bank or ATM.
+One of the oldest and most basic forms, cash transactions involve physical money at a bank or ATM.

 Why it matters: